decolvin/Data-Science-Projects/README.md

 - Models explored to solve business problem: **Multiple Linear Regression**

 #### Predicting restaurant visitors in Japan
 The capstone project for my graduate program was to solve a practical business problem to completion.
-My teams project was to help new and existing restaurant owners by creating a tool for them to predict restaurant visitors based on time, genre, or location.
-Various machine learning models were used for this project using R including XGBoost (the final model).
-In addition, a Tableau dashboard was created and a web-based application.
+My team chose tocreate a product to help new and existing restaurant owners predict restaurant visitors based on time, genre, or location.
+In addition, a Tableau dashboard and a web-based application were created.
+The folder contains an executive summary, project goals, initial findings, the final report, screenshots of our product deliverables, and R code used for machine learning.
 - Models explored to solve business problem: **Multiple Linear Regression, ARIMA, Neural Network Auto-Regression, k-Means, XGBoost**

 #### Predicting chilled water deltaT for more efficient operation